Are you ready for some pixels?

 - Overall, the body drops 3 ounces (60g) of weight.
 Were any of these changes necessary?
 No. Will any of them make users happier?
 With the exception of the vertical grip control repositions and maybe the thumbstick, probably not.
 The change in AF mode controls (front and back on D3s, only D7000-style front button on D4) will be fiercely debated by a few, but I personally like the change.
 Once again we have mostly the issue of "who moved my cheese" in the subtle changes.
 This introduces the issue of a pro using both a D3s and D4: enough differences exist so you need to remember which camera you've got in your hands; it'll slow you down if you aren't 100% on top of that, especially the AF changes.

 - Subsystems: The 51-point autofocus module should operate better in low light (EV -2 rated), and you can now focus with maximum aperture of f/8 instead of f/5.6 (with reduced number of points).
 The metering is now performed by a 91k pixel sensor and 3D Color matrix metering is improved.
-The extra pixels in the meter give the D4 the ability to add face detection in phase detect autofocus.
-The virtual horizon level now operates for both horizontal and vertical operation.
-The shutter and mirror mechanisms are revised and rated to 400k cycles (D3s was 300k).
+The extra pixels in the meter give the D800 the ability to add face detection in phase detect and contrast autofocus. <tk> The shutter and mirror mechanisms are revised and rated to 400k cycles (D3s was 300k).
 Also, in Live View, the mirror can be locked up (Tripod mode), and the camera can be configured for silent shooting.
 The sensor gets an auto-cleaning feature.
 Almost everything in the subsystem realm is (welcome) tweaking, with the added information from the metering sensor providing much of the improvements.

-- Video: The D4 is an impressive video camera.
-1080P/30 and 720P/60 max may be a bit of a disappointment to some, but the rest of the changes are all basically pro-grade: headphone and audio level monitoring, HDMI outputs clean uncompressed video (and rear LCD still active during HDMI output), better interframe compression, ability to trigger video via the 10-pin remote, sophisticated noise reduction in real time during video recording, full manual control of shutter speed/aperture/ISO, smooth aperture changes, built-in time lapse movie making, index marking, <tk>
+- Video: The D800 is an impressive video camera.
+It needs to be in order to compete with the 5DIII.
+1080P/30 and 720P/60 maximums may be a bit of a disappointment to some, but the rest of the changes are all basically pro-grade: headphone and audio level monitoring, HDMI outputs clean uncompressed video (and rear LCD still active during HDMI output), better interframe compression, ability to trigger video via the 10-pin remote, sophisticated noise reduction in real time during video recording, full manual control of shutter speed/aperture/ISO, smooth aperture changes, built-in time lapse movie making, index marking, <tk>